OpenHD/Documentation/installation-guide.md

 ### Requirements

+1. A windows or linux PC (otherwise, read "manual install" below)
+2.
-1. A windows or linux PC (otherwise, read "manual install" below) 2.1 For hardware that doesn't have soldered memory (e.g. RPI4): SD card reader and a high quality SD card at least 8GB in size (16GB or higher is recommended)
+    a) SD card reader and a high quality SD card at least 16GB in size (Rpi only needs 8GB)
-2.2 For hardware with soldered memory (e.g. Ochin & CM4 with eMMC): High quality USB cable
+    b) High quality USB cable if you use Hardware with internal memory (e.g. Ochin & CM4 with eMMC)

 Step 1:\
 Download and install the latest OpenHD imager (based on rpi imager) from \